Problem of religious language: Imperative

 British philosopher R. B. Braithwaite attempted to approach religious language empirically and adopted Wittgenstein's idea of "meaning as use".
 He likened religious statements to moral statements because they are both non-descriptive yet still have a use and a meaning; they do not describe the world, but the believer's attitudes towards it.
 Braithwaite believed that the main difference between a religious and a moral statement was that religious statements are part of a linguistic system of stories, metaphors, and parables.

 Professor Nathan Katz writes of the analogy of a burning building, used by the Buddha in the Lotus Sutra, which casts religious language as imperative.
 In the analogy, a father sees his children at the top of a burning building.
 He persuades them to leave, but only by promising them toys if they leave.
 Katz argues that the message of the parable is not that the Buddha has been telling lies; rather, he believes that the Buddha was illustrating the imperative use of language.
 Katz believes that religious language is an imperative and an invitation, rather than a truth-claim.

+Other

+One prevalent position in Islamic philosophy holds that religious language is meaningful and positive, demonstrating the shared attributes of God and His creatures.
+According to this view, the semantic commonality of attributes between God and humans indicates ontological commonalities between them.
+This is because factual concepts refer to and are abstracted from realities in the external world.